 What’s new in Office Platform at Build 2021

 Welcome to Build 2021!
-We are excited to share six new Outlook and Excel announcements that we think are particularly exciting for our Office developer community.
+The Office Platform team is excited to share six new Outlook and Excel announcements.
+We think that this is particularly exciting for our Office developer community!
 These new features will help bring your business solutions more seamlessly into Office.
 For more detail, please see the Outlook and Excel on-demand sessions at Build.

 New event-based add-ins for Outlook